leodeslf/leaf/prebuild/engg/ds.md

 ###### B+ Tree

-An advanced form of a self-balancing tree in which the *all the data is stored on the leaves*.
-Internal nodes are called index set and can only store key values.
+An advanced form of a self-balancing tree in which *all the data is stored on the leaves*.
+Internal nodes are called index sets and can only store key values.

 Properties: